tomw1808/mkdocs-shadcn/README.md

 ## License

-This project is available under a custom license that allows free use for both personal and commercial purposes, but explicitly prohibits using the software to create commercial hosting services.
+This project is available under a custom license that allows free use for both personal and commercial purposes, but explicitly prohibits using the software to create commercial hosting services based on this project.
 See the [LICENSE](LICENSE.md) file for details.